Jarrod Haar

 Jarrod McKenzie Haar is a New Zealand organisational psychology academic, are Māori, of Ngati Maniapoto and Ngati Mahuta descent and as of 2019 is a full professor at the Auckland University of Technology.
 He is a Fellow of the Royal Society Te Apārangi.

 Academic career

 After a 2002 PhD titled 'Examining work-family practice use and employee attitudes in a New Zealand local government organisation' at the University of Waikato, Haar moved to the Auckland University of Technology, rising to full professor.
+A notable doctoral student of Haar is Maree Roche.

 Haar is convener of a Marsden Fund panel.

 Haar is a proponent of the Four-day week.

 Awards

 In March 2021, Haar was created a Fellow of the Royal Society Te Apārangi, recognising that "his work on families and how to balance job and family demands is not only ground-breaking in a scientific sense, but of such practical importance to New Zealand and globally".